Skip to main content

 Booking after the course has started

 You are welcome to join the module at any point during its five-week run.
-However, please note that you will only be able to see the recording from the previous session, as these are taken offline after one week.
+You will gain access to all the recordings until two weeks after the final session.

 Courses